YaniKyr/AutoScaler-Demo/Cadvisor vs Metrics Server.md

 ## Some Sum up

 Cadvisor captures the state and returns the data of containers.
 It is container based.
-However Metrics Api has access to K8s control plane.
+Metrics Api has access to K8s control plane.
 Collects resource metrics from Kubelets and exposes them in Kubernetes apiserver through Metrics API.

 **Need to clarify** :
 Does Previous architecture schemas utilize CAdvisor?
 Is the Metrics Pipeline one of its kind or the general Kubernetes metrics Server use Cadvisor?